MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-9/index.md

 Since the last time I had edited a video for documentation, Microsoft had made it mandatory to register to [Clipchamp](https://clipchamp.com/en/) and so the above video was edited with [kdenlive](https://kdenlive.org/en/), which is an open-source video editing application that Neil Gershenfeld had recommended on the very first lecture if I remember correctly.
 The very basic operations and navigation felt pleasantly similar to [Adobe Premiere Pro](https://www.adobe.com/products/premiere.html), with which I am already intimately familiar with, although exporting was found under "Project" > "Render..." which caught me a bit off guard.
 Overall, however, I am much happier with it than Clipchamp.
 The tone produced by the contraption depicted above was again very quiet and hence I increased the gain of the audio in the clip to 1000%.

+## Testing the LEDs

+I tried testing the LED strip similarly for probably hours without result.
+I could not fathom what could possibly be wrong until I did some further research

+Similarly I tested the LEDs and broke them

 ## Design

 XIAO ESP32 board

+initially with power supply but left it out

 Started with esp32 and audio